-1. Painted dresser makeover
+1. Painted dresser ideas

-The most common option for a dresser makeover!
+The most common option for a great makeover!
 You can give your old plain wood dresser a completely new look by painting it a different color or repainting a colored dresser using a different painting technique or color.

 Give your dresser a unique look by painting it with a wash.
 A wash is a paint layer thin enough to let the underlying material appear.
 The paint is usually diluted with water or an equal amount of paint thinner.
 You can use almost any color you want, but light colors are best because they show the texture of the wood more clearly.

 Another great idea for stripes.
 The transparent handles are a great idea to avoid disruption in the striped pattern.
-Source sophiasdecor
+Source: sophiasdecor

 Another shabby chic striped look for this tall dresser.
 Keeping the original handles + the asymmetrical pattern make an awesome result!
-Source Leisure Living Furniture
+Source: Leisure Living Furniture

 1.4 Dresser makeover using color gradients